pudly/schmopera-hugo/content/articles/the-emphatically-present-west-side-story.md

 There was more than a hint _West Side Story_ was operatically inclined when Carol Lawrence and Larry Kert were cast as Maria and Tony in the original Broadway production.
 With her light and refined soprano Lawrence displayed the purity of sound and vocal agility that elevated the stature of her performance.
 Kert sang "Something's Coming" and “Maria” with a handsomely refined tenor and boundless vocal drive that has yet to be matched by any singer tackling the role.
 Their duets, "Tonight" and "One Hand, One Heart" possess such romantic richness that the couple could have waltzed, albeit incongruously, out of New York's West side and into Vienna.

 The production launched a Broadway legend and an acclaimed coloratura as it claimed some diversity in casting.
-Prior to her Broadway status, Chita Rivera who is of Puerto Rican, Scottish and Italian heritage, brought her spectacular dancing, singing and acting skills to the stage as Broadway’s first Anita.
-Reri Grist cast as Consuelo a Sharks woman, was tapped to sing “Somewhere” during the ballet sequence and broke ground as well.
-A pioneering African-American coloratura, Grist went on to an impressive international operatic and concert career with credits including twelve seasons at the Salzburg Festival singing Strauss and Mozart under Bohm, Mehta and Karajan.
+Prior to her Broadway status, Chita Rivera, who is of Puerto Rican, Scottish and Italian heritage, brought her spectacular dancing, singing and acting skills to the stage as Broadway’s first Anita.
+Reri Grist cast as Consuelo a Sharks woman, was tapped to sing "Somewhere" during the ballet sequence and broke ground as well.
+A pioneering African-American coloratura, Grist went on to an impressive international operatic and concert career with credits including twelve seasons at the Salzburg Festival singing Strauss and Mozart under Böhm, Mehta and Karajan.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1596481314/media/2020/08/GRIST_Reri_phA_scyp4h.jpg){{% /md %}}